-Further information on group Managed Service Accounts in Microsoft Windows Server is available from Microsoft.
+Further information on how to secure group Managed Service Accounts in Microsoft Windows Server is available from Microsoft.

-Further information on changing credentials for the Kerberos Key Distribution Center's service account can be found in Microsoft's Active Directory accounts and Active Directory Forest Recovery - Reset the krbtgt password publications.
+Further information on changing credentials for the Kerberos Key Distribution Center's service account can be found in Microsoft's Active Directory accounts and Active Directory Forest Recovery - Reset the krbtqt password publications.
 A script for changing credentials for this service account is also available from Microsoft.